canonical/charmcraft/README.md

 # Charmcraft is for Kubernetes operator developers

-Charmcraft supports development of Kubernetes operators, and also operators for Linux and Windows apps, for multi-cloud model-driven app management.
+Charmcraft supports Kubernetes operator development.

-Charmcraft enables collaboration between operator developers.
-It also handles publication on [Charmhub](https://charmhub.io/), home of the Open Operator Collection, the largest collection of operators.
+Charmcraft enables collaboration between operator developers, and publication on [Charmhub](https://charmhub.io/), home of the Open Operator Collection.

 Use `charmcraft` to: